 1 2 3 4 5 6 7 8 Date Activity (meetings, programs, events, cleanups, time spent writing letters to officials, emailing park info, etc.) Duration (in hours) # of Volunteers or Program Attendees Total Hours (Duration x # of People) # Trees Planted # Annuals, perennials, bulbs, shrubs planted (please indicate what you planted) Renovations?
 Installations?
 New features?
 Work on the master plan?
 Mural?
-Anything else?

-Grand Total of Volunteer and Program Activity Hours for the Month (sum of all numbers in Column 5):
+Anything else? nd Total of Volunteer and P - s for the Mo nth (sum of all numbers in Column 5 5): Ger neral Fundraising Efforts: Membershi Dues: Grants Received: ."
+We don't count if we do